MoralisWeb3/MoralisDocumentation/moralis-server/sending-assets.md

 ## Transferring ERC721 Tokens (Non-Fungible)

-When sending an ERC721 token you have to specify the `contactAddress `of the NFT and the specific `tokenId `you are interested in.
+When sending an ERC721 token you have to specify the `contractAddress `of the NFT and the specific `tokenId `you are interested in.

 As it's only possible to transfer one ERC721 at a time, no `amount `is needed.